Your Baby's First Steps

 May start to cruise (start to walk while holding onto furniture).

-May start to walk with support.
+May start to walk with support (holding a caregiver’s hand while walking).

 From 12 months